Administrative Procedures for Physical Resources

 A user should not share his/her account password with others or allow use of his/her account by others, with the exception of the Information Technology Department for the purpose of software troubleshooting or installation.

-Creation of Generic Accounts is a rare exception to security best practice and will only be done with the approval of the Executive Director of Information Technology.
+Creation of Generic Accounts is considered an exception to security best practice and will only be done with the approval of the Executive Director of Information Technology.

 Users should “lock” their computers when they leave their work stations, for security of data.